 The placement of the highest priority on the protection of wild steelhead and restoration of those stocks to healthy levels creates a strong interconnection between natural production, artificial production and fisheries management.
 Fisheries management is essential to set harvest levels so steelhead can return to utilize the spawning habitat.
 This directly influences the time, place and manner in which steelhead fishing will be conducted in Washington.
 Fisheries management must also work with hatchery management to insure broodstock management and hatchery releases do not negatively interfere with natural production objectives.
-A combination of policy direction provided to the Department in this DEIS and the use of adaptive fishery management and hatchery eimpacts to wild salmonids and recreation opportunity.
+A combination of policy direction provided to the Department in this DEIS and the use of adaptive fishery management and hatchery management strategies is expected to mitigate the risk of significant adverse impacts to wild salmonids and recreation opportunity.
 Alternatives explore changing artificial production practices such as those that caused some populations to exist only near the threshold level.
 Changes in artificial production will change how harvest strategy is implemented and may result in closure of some areas in the future.